Clarifai/clarifai-java/README.md

 using Java 8 methods when they are available (which will not occur on Android).
 To suppress these linter errors, do *NOT* disable your linter.
 Simply follow the instructions [here](https://guides.codepath.com/android/Consuming-APIs-with-Retrofit#issues).

+## Getting Help

+If you need any help with using the library, please contact Support at support@clarifai.com or our Developer Relations team at developers@clarifai.com.

+If you've found a bug or would like to make a feature request, please make an issue or a pull request here.

+Contributions are welcome, see [CONTRIBUTING](CONTRIBUTING.md).

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.